uditalias/injex/README.md

 ## Plugins & Hooks

-Injex supports plugins by exporting container hooks to manipulate, intercept and extend the container abilities.
-Under the hood, Injex uses the [tapable](https://github.com/webpack/tapable) module by [webpack](https://github.com/webpack), So if you had craeted a webpack plugin or you know how they work you can easily create your own Injex plugins.
+Injex supports plugins by exporting container hooks to manipulate, intercept, and extend the container abilities.
+Under the hood, Injex uses the [tapable](https://github.com/webpack/tapable) module by [webpack](https://github.com/webpack), So if you had created a webpack plugin or you know how they work, you can easily create your Injex plugins.

-Injex-Plugin is just a class (or simple object) with the `apply` method to be invoked with the container instance once created.
+Injex-Plugin is just a class (or simple object) with an `apply` method to be invoked with the container instance once created.
 For example:

 ```typescript
 class MyAwesomeNotificationsPlugin {